-With rapid change in the IT landscape and growing complexity of systems, there is bound to be failure at one point or other point of time.
-This is the reason that may well trained teams and resources are employed in mitigation of failure and recovery.
-As more features are being added to the system, more the number of requests the system is attending to there is high probability of complications arising.
+With the rapid change in the IT landscape and the growing complexity of systems, there is bound to be a failure at one point or another point of time.
+This is the reason that many well-trained teams and resources are employed in the mitigation of failure.
+As more features are added to the system, the more the number of requests the system is attending to, there is a high probability of complications.
 But that doesn’t mean that you stop making changes or improving your landscape with added features and so on.
-You can minimize chances of failure by identifying the most suited time for causing changes in the system, finding out how much scope the system has for errors percolating in, the level of testing you should employ and more.
-The right KPIs and metrics can make a hell of difference in keeping your system tight and in peak performance.
-One of the best method for determining the time for making modifications to your system is error budgeting
+You can minimize chances of failure by identifying the most appropriate time for causing changes in the system, finding out how much scope the system has for errors percolating in, the level of testing you should employ, and more.
+The right KPIs and metrics can make a hell of a difference in keeping your system tight and in peak performance.
+One of the best methods for determining the time for making modifications to your system is error budgeting.

-Error budget is the downtime that the systems or systems may face without violating any contractual terms in the SLA.
-For example if your service level agreement states that your system will have 99.95% uptime or the success rate of the query will be 99.95%, then the error makes allowance for failure of the system for .05% of the time.
-The underlying philosophy for creation of error budget is that it is not possible to optimize your systems for uptime 100% of the time.
+An error budget is the downtime that the systems or systems may face without violating any contractual terms in the SLA.
+For example, if your service level agreement states that your system will have 99.95% uptime or the success rate of the query will be 99.95%, then the error makes allowance for the system’s failure for .05% of the time.
+The underlying philosophy for creating an error budget is that it is not possible to optimize your systems for uptime 100% of the time.

-Error budgets ensure that the overall system performance is maintained at an optimal level and there are no serious long downtimes affecting your system’s performance drastically.
-By accepting the chances odf failure of your system, it creates room for service improvements which have lower success requirements.
+Error budgets ensure that the overall system performance is maintained at an optimal level and no severe long downtimes are affecting your system’s performance drastically.
+Accepting the chances of failure of your system creates room for service improvements that have lower success requirements.

 The process system experts employ while working with an error budget is

 - Negotiating the error budget based on SLA